 Unfortunately, Emily and I couldn’t find a ToxicFree® hand sanitizer that we liked.
 You would think that there would be one by now but we couldn’t find it.
 That’s why we decided to make our own.

 So, like I said I understand.
-Our kids hands our filthy, but I urge you not to use a hand sanitizer that could cause more harm than good.
+Our kids' hands are filthy, but I urge you not to use a hand sanitizer that could cause more harm than good.
 Choose our ToxicFree hand sanitizer for you and your family.